External Fellowships / Prizes / Awards Opportunities

 The Stanford Science Fellows program is focused on incubating new directions in foundational scientific research by an interdisciplinary community of independent postdoctoral scholars from around the globe, driven by a sense of wonder about the natural world.

-The Kavli Institute for Cosmological Physics (KICP) announces its 2020 Postdoctoral Research Fellowship competition.
-Scientists receiving a PhD in physics, astrophysics, or related fields between May 2016 and September 2020 are invited to apply.
-Successful applicants will conduct original research in experimental, observational, numerical, or theoretical cosmological physics in areas of interest to the KICP faculty.
+The Kavli Institute for Cosmological Physics (KICP) at the University of Chicago would like to invite applications for the KICP Postdoctoral Research Fellowship program.
+Scientists receiving a PhD in physics, astrophysics, astronomy, or related fields between May 2020 and September 2024 are welcome to apply.
+Successful applicants will conduct original research in experimental, observational, numerical, or theoretical cosmological physics, broadly defined.
 KICP Fellows are appointed to renewable one-year terms, for up to three years.
 Our positions carry a salary and benefits package comparable to other prize fellowships.